 Can I transfer credits from other awards?

 If you have studied material as part of a previous qualification that is comparable in content and standard, you might be exempted from the equivalent course of our degree.
-This is known as Accreditation of Prior Learning (APL), Credit Transfer or Exemption.
-You may apply for recognition for up to four full courses at Level 1.
+This is known as Recognition of Prior Learning (RPL).

 More about Accreditation of Prior Learning.